Supporting Mental Health Difficulties

 Students are offered regular one-to-one tutorials which can include:

 - Development of their knowledge and understanding of their mental health difficulty, empowering them and reducing stigma

 - Encouragement to reflect on their strengths and build self esteem

 - Coping strategies to enable them to be successful in College.

-All Weston College students can now access free online support with Big White Wall (www.bigwhitewall.com).
-Whether you're struggling to sleep, feeling low, stressed or not coping, Big White Wall can help you get support, take control and feel better.
+All Weston College students can now access free online support with Togetherall (www.togetherall.com).
+Whether you're struggling to sleep, feeling low, stressed or not coping, Togetherall can help you get support, take control and feel better.
 At any time of the day, all around the clock.

 To sign in, all you have to do is use your Weston College log in.
 The College has invested in a year’s subscription to this service, and is one of only 13 pioneering colleges in the country to do so.

 Mind Matters is a weekly informal session highlighting the importance of looking after your mental health.